bdesham/x-sistemo-widget/README.md

 ## How to install

-**Getting the file:** From [the GitHub project page](https://github.com/bdesham/x-sistemo-widget) click on the “Downloads” button and then on the “Download .zip” button.
+**Getting the file:** From [the GitHub project page](https://github.com/bdesham/x-sistemo-widget) click on the “Downloads” button and select the newest version in the “Download Packages” list.
 Unzip the resulting file.

 **Installing the widget:** Open the “bdesham-x-sistemo-widget-…” folder and double-click on “x-sistemo.wdgt”.
 You will be prompted to install the widget, and then you can move it to wherever you want on your dashboard.